teslaluv/Kh-077-DevOps/Linux/Base/Task 3/README.md

 2. Examine the pstree command.
 Make output (highlight) the chain (ancestors) of the current process.

-pstree -h
+`pstree -h`

-Highlights the current process and its ancestors.
+This command highlights the current process and its ancestors.

 3. What is a proc file system?